beetbox/beets/docs/reference/cli.rst

   ``--group-albums`` option to split the files based on their metadata before matching them as separate albums.

-* If you just want to know which files would be imported, you can use the ``--pretend`` option.
-If set, beets will only print a list of file it will import when the option is removed and won't do anything else.
+* If you want to preview which files would be imported, use the ``--pretend`` option.
+If set, beets will just print a list of files that it would otherwise import.

 .. _rarfile: https://pypi.python.org/pypi/rarfile/2.2